dingherself/dingherself.github.io/resources/following-the-us-supreme-court-online.md

 # Following the U.S. Supreme Court Online

-\[This resource was originally developed for my students in Phil 203: Logic in Law (focusing on antidiscrimination law in the U.S.) in Spring and Fall 2022.
-I very strongly feel that philosophers are in a unique position to make substantive contributions to the development of law, and I wish we as a profession could be more plugged into what’s going on in the law, particularly in the U.S. context.
+*This handout was originally developed for my students in Phil 203: Logic in Law (focusing on antidiscrimination law in the U.S.) in Spring and Fall 2022.
+I very strongly feel that philosophers are in a unique position to make substantive contributions to the development of law, and I wish we as a profession could be more plugged into what’s going on in the legal world.
 I hope the following can be useful for philosophers curious about getting into U.S. law but unsure where to start.
-Feedback very welcome!\]
+Feedback very welcome!*

 <p style="text-align: center; padding-top: 0.25em; margin-bottom: 1em;">&#42;&nbsp;&nbsp;&#42;&nbsp;&nbsp;&#42;</p>